-Responsible conduct of research (RCR) training is mandated by the America Competes Act for researchers, postdoctoral fellows, and students involved in research.
+Responsible conduct of research (RCR) training is mandated by the America Competes Act for researchers, postdoctoral scholars, and students involved in research.
 Faculty developing proposals that include postdocs may include the following paragraph in their proposals:

-Postdoctoral fellows will be mentored at a variety of levels during their tenure at Michigan Tech.
-Each postdoc will have a faculty mentor who will provide discipline specific training related to technical aspects of career development as well as the soft skills necessary to succeed in a tenure track faculty position.
+Postdoctoral scholars will be mentored at a variety of levels during their tenure at Michigan Tech.
+Each postdoc will have a faculty mentor who will provide discipline specific training related to technical aspects of career development as well as the skills necessary to succeed in a tenure track faculty position.

 For advanced RCR training requirements, postdocs are required to participate in UN0500 (Effective Scholarship course) either as a speaker or as an attendee.
 This course is offered by Research Integrity as a service to the University, and introduces participants to more advanced areas of RCR, including conflict of interest, collaborative research, and publication practices.
-Hence, postdoctoral fellows are required to complete both basic and advanced RCR training in their first and second semester of employment, respectively, as part of their employee agreement.
+Hence, postdoctoral scholars are required to complete both basic and advanced RCR training in their first and second semester of employment, respectively, as part of their employee agreement.